Carrie Underwood Sips Margarita In Instagram Post

 The music video for the song features plenty of backyard drinks and games, and The Nash News opted to congratulate the singer on her latest hit by sharing a snap from the video with their Instagram followers.

-In the snap, Underwood rocked a simple black tank and had her blonde locks loose in tousled waves.
-She had a natural makeup look with a subtle smoky eye, and accessorized with a smart watch and simple black wedding band.
+In the snap, Underwood rocked a simple black tank and wore her blonde locks loose in tousled waves.
+She had a natural makeup look with a subtle smoky eye, and accessorized with a smartwatch and simple black wedding band.
 In the shot, she sipped a margarita from a plastic glass and glanced right into the camera over the top of her drink.
 In the background was a stunning house that provided the perfect location for a backyard barbecue.

-On Instagram, Underwood is normally very poised, and shares polished shots of herself on stage or at events.
+On Instagram, Underwood is normally very poised and shares polished shots of herself on stage or at events.
 She doesn’t often flaunt her silly side on social media, so fans loved the glimpse at a more casual side of her personality.
 The outlet expressed how happy they were to see “Southbound” doing so well on the Billboard charts.

 View this post on Instagram